 I was reading an article written about Denzel Washington, about this same experience he had over 30 years ago.
 I assume it's the same, because it's similar to my experiences, through the same faith in Jesus Christ.
 His life was forever changed.
 Mine was also, and those of uncounted millions across the last 2000 years.

 Christianity is not simply an idea.
 It is the activity of God in the lives of his children.
-It is not a religion—or at least, it is not intended to be one.
+It is not a religion—at least, not at its core.
 It is a series of priorities that start with trusting and obeying God, as he has revealed himself in the pages of scripture.
 That does imply a way of living, but it is not a list of rules.
 It is not so much what you do as who you become, and why.
 In trusting him, he offers something to you.
 It's more than a promise of life after death, it's his actual presence within us (John 20:22; Acts 2:38-39; John 14:16; Rom.
 5:5; 8:9; Eph.
 1:13-14).
 As Paul writes in 2 Cor.
 3:17-18, the Spirit brings freedom to the core of who we are, not ritual.
 The Spirit of God within me is changing me into his own image.

 The book of Acts is about the transforming work of the Holy Spirit in the lives of the first Christians.
 The best way to describe the gift of the Spirit is power (Acts 1:8).
 Our experience of him in our lives, at the point we trust God and receive him, should also be power.
 I do not think the experiences we read about in the first few chapters of Acts are intended to suggest that ours will be identical.
 This is a kickoff event.
 But I do believe that the Holy Spirit is so powerful, in all times and for all who believe, that you cannot help but know he is there.
 Through the Spirit, God can do miraculous works in our lives, if he chooses.
 I believe he does so choose.
 We could not have the results of his work within us (Gal.
 5:22-23) and not also have a tangible, powerful, and emotional connection to him.